The drama program at Melbourne Girls Grammar consists of classroom drama and the co-curricular drama program.

 - The Open Space – a performance studio – and provides a place for students to rig, focus and operate lights.

-- Godot provides a drama classroom complete with projection and screen for viewing, a green screen for use in the multimedia aspects of productions and, when combined with the balconies, provides a spacious foyer for productions.
+- Godot provides a drama classroom complete with projection and screen for viewing and when combined with the balconies, provides a spacious foyer for productions.

 - Laban is a movement studio complete with a mirrored wall, a sprung dance floor and fold down make-up benches for use in productions.